Illinois Licensure Testing System

 Waiver Information, Effective Jan.
 1, 2014

-Those qualifying for a waiver instead of the Test of Academic Proficiency (TAP) due to an ACT (22) or SAT (1030) score, including the writing subtest, must complete these two steps.
+Those qualifying for a waiver instead of the Test of Academic Proficiency (TAP) due to a composite ACT (22) and English Writing score of 19 or SAT (1030) score, including the writing subtest score of 450, must complete these two steps.

 - Download these instructions and follow the four steps.
 The first step involves creating an account with the Educator Licensure Information System (ELIS).
 Click on Educator Access and then choose the left menu option to Sign Up Now.
 Your SSN will be required.
 Secondly, confirm your SAT or ACT score qualifies for the waiver.